aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-ranges/ranges-get-text/_index.md

 ## Conclusion

 In this guide, we have covered how to use Aspose.Words for .NET to extract text from a Word document using the provided C# source code.
 By following the steps provided, you can easily extract text from specific ranges in your Word documents in your C# application.
-Aspose.Words offers tremendous flexibility and power for working with document content, allowing you to process and use text according to your specific needs.
+Aspose.Words offers tremendous flexibility and power for Words Processing with document content, allowing you to process and use text according to your specific needs.

 ### FAQ's for ranges get text in word document